cncf/toc/projects/dapr/dapr-graduation-due-diligence.md

   Bug fixes are included in both Release Candidates and Stable releases.
 They can be included in a major or minor release alongside other features, or solely in a minor release and are documented thoroughly.
 Example: [Dapr 1.14.4 release](https://github.com/dapr/dapr/releases/tag/v1.14.4).

   [Issue #8188 in the Dapr repo](https://github.com/dapr/dapr/issues/8188) has been created to track tagging policy clarification.

+  The current tagging strategy is sufficent to meet the requirements for Graduation with the recommendation to complete the issues identified soon after Graduation.

-  - [ ] Information on branch and tag strategies
+  - [x] Information on branch and tag strategies

   The Dapr project provides information on branch strategies in the [Maintainer guide](https://docs.dapr.io/contributing/docs-contrib/maintainer-guide/).

   The project does not currently provide information on tag strategies.
 [Issue #8188 in the Dapr repo](https://github.com/dapr/dapr/issues/8188) has been created to track adding tag strategies to the Dapr process documentation.

+  The current information on branch strategies is sufficient to meet the requirements for Graduation.
+The recommendation is to add tag strategies shortly after Graduation to improve the end user experience.

   - [x] Branch and platform support and length of support